- Jay Kreps, “Questioning the Lambda Architecture,” O’Reilly Radar, July 2, 2014.

 - Challenges: managing parallel systems with different code bases.

-- Kappa Architecture: The central idea for Kappa architecture is to use a stream processing platform as the backbone for all data handling, ingestion, storage, and serving ← a true event-based architecture ← information is automatically sent to relevant consumers that need the update so that these consumers can react more immediately to this information.
+- Kappa Architecture: Uses a stream processing platform for all data handling, ingestion, storage, and serving.
+It's a true event-based architecture where updates are automatically sent to relevant consumers for immediate reaction.

 - Unifying batch and streaming processing: Google Dataflow, Apache beam, Apache Flink ← idea: data viewed as events